itsthatguy/theme-itg-flat/README.md

-# ITG - sublime themes
+# itg - sublime themes

 This is currently a work in progress.
 Please excuse the current condition.